ersati/secret-Code/README.md

-# tajny-kod-s3jnjd
+# Secret Code App

-Secret Code App
+The app takes value from the buttons which are clicked and show when the save button is clicked

 ### Built with